salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 The following keys will be recognized in the frontmatter:

 * __category__  `string` \
     The main category for the module.
 Only one may be specified.
 Salesforce will maintain a list of recognized categories in public documentation and the VS Code extension for code completion/linting.
 For applications like the Component Library, values that match the whitelist will be displayed on the component’s reference page.
-Also see the filters on the homepage of the [Component Library][component-library] for other ways this information can be used.
+Also see the filters on the homepage of the [Component Library][1] for other ways this information can be used.

 * __experience__  `string[]` \
     One or more Salesforce experiences that the module works in.
 Salesforce will maintain a list of recognized experiences in public documentation and the VS Code extension for code completion/linting.
 For applications like the Component Library, values that match the whitelist will be displayed on the component’s reference page.
-Also see the filters on the homepage of the [Component Library][component-library] for other ways this information can be used.
+Also see the filters on the homepage of the [Component Library][1] for other ways this information can be used.

 * __isSubComponent__  `boolean` \
     This denotes that the component is only intended for use inside of another component, for example `lightning-breadcrumb` is only used inside of `lightning-breadcrumbs`.
 The Component Library may use this information for filtering options, to automatically cross-link pages, or to provide component grouping.
 Also this information could be used for linting.